Programming language generations: Fifth generation (5GL)

 A fifth-generation programming language (5GL) is any programming language based on problem-solving using constraints given to the program, rather than using an algorithm written by a programmer.
 They may use artificial intelligence techniques to solve problems in this way.
 Most constraint-based and logic programming languages and some other declarative languages are fifth-generation languages.

 While fourth-generation programming languages are designed to build specific programs, fifth-generation languages are designed to make the computer solve a given problem without the programmer.
 This way, the user only needs to worry about what problems need to be solved and what conditions need to be met, without worrying about how to implement a routine or algorithm to solve them.
-Fifth-generation languages are used mainly in artificial intelligence or AI research.
+Fifth-generation languages are used mainly in artificial intelligence research.
 OPS5 and Mercury are examples of fifth-generation languages, as is ICAD, which was built upon Lisp.
 KL-ONE is an example of a related idea, a frame language.

-History

-The terms "first-generation" and "second-generation" programming language were not used prior to the coining of the term "third-generation"; none of these three terms are mentioned in early compendiums of programming languages.
-The introduction of a third generation of computer technology coincided with the creation of a new generation of programming languages.
-The marketing for this generational shift in machines correlated with several important changes in what were called high-level programming languages, discussed below, giving technical content to the second/third-generation distinction among high-level programming languages as well while retroactively renaming machine code languages as first generation, and assembly languages as second generation.

-Initially, all programming languages at a higher level than assembly were termed "third-generation", but later on, the term "fourth-generation" was introduced to try to differentiate the (then) new declarative languages (such as Prolog and domain-specific languages) which claimed to operate at an even higher level, and in a domain even closer to the user (e.g. at a natural-language level) than the original, imperative high-level languages such as Pascal, C, ALGOL, Fortran, BASIC, etc.